Nirajadhav007/CurrencyConvertor/README.md

 # CurrencyConvertor
-An app that converts the currency for efficient transaction
+An app that converts the currency for efficient transactions.